6859-sp21/a4-sfairbnb/README.md

 The main responsibility is divided as following, but everyone is responsible for crossing checking and updating each other's section when there are cross-references and interactions between different sections.
 * Jiahui Tang: Geomap and Interaction between Dots, Map, Sliding Bar
-* Rui Wang: UI/UX Design, Matrix Chart, Sliding Bar, Navigation Dots, Cover Page, Footnote
+* Rui Wang: UI/UX Design, Matrix Chart, Sliding Bar, Navigation Dots, Cover Page, Footnote, Scroller
 * Silin Zou: Scrolling Analysis, EDA charts, and Interaction between EDA and Sliding Bar

 Roughly we spent around 60 hours in total developing our application.